 Illustration Credit: Brian Stauffer

-An article, by , in The Village Voice writes that it is no easy matter for foreigners to obtain asylum in the United States; it is often the case that when asylum seekers land in America, they are immediately placed in detention.
+An article (“Asylum Insanity: Welcome to the Land of the Free;” April 8, 2014), by , in The Village Voice writes that it is no easy matter for foreigners to obtain asylum in the United States; it is often the case that when asylum seekers land in America, they are immediately placed in detention.

 Over the past five months, the Voice visited detainees at two immigration detention centers and conducted extensive interviews with outreach workers, attorneys, academics, and other experts on the asylum process.
 Our investigation revealed how a process created to save innocent lives has come to embody some of the worst aspects of American immigration policy: The nation's system of mass deportations and incarceration has devastating consequences for vulnerable individuals who seek nothing more than safety and a new beginning.America is not alone in viewing all individuals who enter its borders in non-traditional ways as suspicious or suspect; many nations act in similar ways, but not all resort to detention, or act so hostile to humans who want a better life.
 Despite this, America remains a destination of choice for many, if not most, seeking asylum, as a land of freedom from the many types of persecution they face in their lands of origins.